I take a cold shower every morning.

 You don’t.

-But your mind, that sneaky son-of-a-bitch, who knows you better than you know yourself, is going to give every reason why you should.
+But your mind, that sneaky son-of-a-bitch, who knows you better than you know yourself, will give every reason why you should quit.

 The only thing you can do is fight back.